 Our wilderness guides are amazing, and you’ll love them.
 We send two highly trained individuals with each group.
 They have been chosen because they have demonstrated an impressive level of maturity, care of creation, and a desire to connect with and serve our campers.
 They will be certified in Wilderness First Aid, Wilderness Water Safety, CPR, and have extensive training in wilderness skills, navigation, group management, and mental health first aid.
 We do our best to hire a diverse staff every year, and often hire staff from overseas!
 Amnicon does not discriminate in our hiring based on gender identity, sexual orientation, race, country of origin, or religious affiliation.

 What are the bathroom facilities like?

-Campsites have pit toilets that are often referred to as “Ranger Boxes”.
-They are down a path, out of view of the campsite.
+We’ll have a camp toilet available at the campsite in the style affectionately referred to as “Ranger Boxes”.
+It will be down a path, out of view of the campsite.
 It’s like sitting on a toilet seat without any walls.
 It might be a little weird your first time, but once you get used to it, the view is quite nice!
-And no walls means they usually don’t smell bad.

 When is this trip available?

-This trip is designed to fill a long weekend in either September or October.
+This trip is designed to fill a long weekend in December, January, or February.
 You can choose whether Thursday to Sunday or Friday to Monday works better for your group.